webrecorder/browsertrix/docs/user-guide/index.md

 # Browsertrix User Guide

 Welcome to the Browsertrix user guide!
 While our aim with our software is to create interfaces so intuitive no additional explination is needed, sometimes the complexities of web archiving require a little more expansion.
-If there's something that you found especially confusing or frustrating and — after searching for it here — no satisfactory answer was given, we'd like to know about it, [please get in touch](docs-feedback@webrecorder.net)!
+If there's something that you found especially confusing or frustrating and — after searching for it here — if no satisfactory answer was given, we'd like to know about it, [please get in touch](docs-feedback@webrecorder.net)!

 ## Getting Started